 How to Remove Black Spots on Vinyl Siding

-A. The black tar-like spots that are all over your vinyl siding are more than likely a fungus called Sphaerobolus stellatus, better known as artillery fungus, or shotgun fungus.
-Although it's most often found on the east coast, it can grow anywhere and especially thrives in areas that have cool and damp spring or fall weather conditions.
+Answer: The black tar-like spots that are all over your vinyl siding are more than likely a fungus called Sphaerobolus stellatus, better known as artillery, or shotgun fungus.
+Although it's most often found on the east coast, it can grow anywhere and especially thrives in areas that have cool, damp Springs, or rainy Fall weather conditions.

-Artillery fungus is difficult to get rid of, mostly because of its sticky properties.
-That's why, if possible, it's best to wash the fungus away when the spores have freshly landed, which is normally when the weather is damp and cool and the temperatures are between 50 to 68 degrees Fahrenheit.
+Artillery fungus is difficult to get rid of because of its sticky properties.
+That's why, if it's at all possible, it's best to wash the fungus away when the spores have freshly landed, which is normally when the weather is cool and damp and the temperatures are between 50 and 68 degrees Fahrenheit.

 How to Remove Artillery Fungus

-With that said, what we can do other than tell you to keep doing what you're doing, is to offer you some suggestions that others claim to have worked for them.
+That being said, what we can do other than tell you to keep doing what you're doing, is to offer you some suggestions that others say have worked for them in the past.

 Most Common Recommendations for Removal

-Something almost every suggestion included were to keep the surface wet as you cleaned it, use a scraper or putty knife to remove the fungus before trying to scrub it, and then once you've picked a cleaner allow it soak into the surface for a few minutes to a few hours before you begin trying to scrub it away.
-No matter which you try, should you try any, just be sure that you test it first by trying it in a place on the siding that won't matter should it discolor, as it likely will with most of these recommendations.
+One thing almost every suggestion included was to keep the surface wet while you cleaned it.
+Use a scraper or putty knife to remove the fungus before trying to scrub it, and then once you've picked a cleaner, allow it soak into the surface from a few minutes, up to a few hours before you begin trying to scrub it away.
+No matter which you try, should you try any, just be sure that you test it first by trying it in a place on the siding that won't matter should it be discolored, as it likely will with most of these recommendations.

 Bleach - The most common trial and error method in removing artillery fungus is bleach, however, it doesn't always work and seems to be a temporary solution.
 Also, it still requires a lot of scrubbing.
-Keep in mind that bleach may also bleach the paint on the siding, so do a test spot somewhere inconspicuous.
+Keep in mind that it might also bleach the paint on the siding.
+Do a test spot somewhere inconspicuous.